 Step 3.
 After you have changed the values in the Registry, reboot your machine and the OneDrive icon will be back on your computer.

-Maybe you are searching a file that you know you uploaded to OneDrive but you don’t seem to be able to locate it.
-It could be that you uploaded the file in a different OneDrive account and not the one you are currently looking in.
+Maybe you are searching for a file that you know you uploaded to OneDrive but you don’t seem to be able to locate it.
+It could be that you uploaded the file in a different OneDrive account and not the one you are currently looking for.

 To resolve the issue, go to the OneDrive website and use the search function to find the file.
 If that doesn’t work, have a look in your Recycle Bin and you may be able to find your file.
 Also, ensure that the account you are currently using is where you had uploaded the file.
 This should help you find the file you are looking for.